duchesneaumathieu/equihash/README.md

 python encode_mosaics.py configs/natural_mosaic_hashnet_0.15a.json -l100000 -iimages/natural_index1Bx2.hdf5 -wvalid -D3054 -L1000000
 python encode_mosaics.py configs/natural_mosaic_hashnet_0.1a.json -l100000 -iimages/natural_index1Bx2.hdf5 -wvalid -D3054 -L1000000
 ```
-Each command takes about 10 minutes (with a GPU) and create a 8MB hdf5 file in `fingerprints/`.
+Each command takes about 10 minutes (with a GPU) and creates an 8MB hdf5 file in `fingerprints/`.

 ## Evaluation of the equihash
 To evaluate the models, run: